 Master of Science in Counseling

-The Master of Science in Counseling is designed to train counselors dedicated to providing holistic and ethical Professional Counseling.
+The Master of Science in Counseling is designed to train professional counselors to ethically integrate their Christian faith while providing holistic counseling services to diverse individuals and groups across the lifespan.
 The EU Counseling program allows students to choose one of two tracks- either Clinical Mental Health Counseling or School Counseling.

 Evangel is a testing site for the National Counselor Exam (NCE) and eligible students may sit for the NCE prior to graduation.
 Evangel graduates have a high pass rate on the NCE.